candlerb/rfe/ROADMAP.markdown

                                         -->     lists:each(fun(X) -> puts(X),
                                                    lists:map(fun(X) -> X*2, A))

+    Note: does this conflict with record access syntax? e.g.

+        Opts#server_opts.port

-    (Note: when converting erlang to rfe, we may have to decide whether to use the dot notation for all function calls, or just some, or none)
+    Note: when converting erlang to rfe, we may have to decide whether to use the dot notation for all function calls, or just some, or none.

 Stage 3: interactive rfe
 ------------------------

 * module syntax

-Replace -module(name) with module name ... end.
+    Replace `-module(name)` with `module name ... end`.
 Probably don't allow multiple module definitions within the same source file though, as erlang assumes it can load module "foo" from file "foo.beam"

     Allow functions to be defined within the interactive shell, like Reia, and hence be able to update module definitions.
 Each def a(..) would add (prepend?) a new pattern match for function a.
 Need 'undef a' or 'undef a/2' to reset.

     Maybe all we need is to fetch the abstract_code chunk, update it, recompile and reload.

 Wishlist (unprioritised)
 ========================

+* tail conditionals

+    io:write(...) if Debug

+(This is useful as it needs no explicit 'else true' branch)

+* inline rescue

+        A = foo() rescue bar()  -->     A = try
+                                            foo()
+                                        catch
+                                            error:_ ->
+                                                bar()
+                                        end.

+(do we want to assign the error to something which can be used as "$!" ?
+This might involve assigning vars like _err1, _err2 etc and remembering which was the most recently bound, ugh)

 * Implement rfe_pp, so we can convert erlang into RFE

-* Implement rfec
+* Implement rfec (erlc is written in C, but calls to erl_compile)

 * At the moment we compile to the Erlang abstract form.
-This is good because there's existing code to convert this back out to Erlang, but unfortunately macros and records have to be expanded by then.
-I would like to keep macros and records as-is, so you can translate a .hrl into .rfh and vice versa, and keep -include directives.
+This is good because there's existing code to convert this back out to Erlang, but unfortunately macros and includes have to be expanded by then.

+    Ideally I would like to keep macros and includes as-is, so you can translate .hrl into .rfh and back again, but this may not work in all cases.
+Fortunately, some of the pathological ones are disallowed anyway:

+        % This doesn't work
+        foo(A, B
+        -ifdef(extra_arg).
+        ,C
+        -endif.
+        ) -> 0.

+        % Nor does this
+        -ifdef(asdf).
+        junk
+        -endif.

+    Macros which are not valid Erlang syntactic forms _do_ work, but are not recommended:

+        -define(Lbracket, [).
+        -define(Rbracket, ]).

+        foo() ->
+          bar( ?Lbracket 1,2,3 ?Rbracket ).

+    So perhaps a restricted solution would be acceptable, keeping the macro calls in the abstract form.
+Note that ?m(Y) might represent
+    <expanded>(Y) or a parameterised macro call, but maybe that doesn't
+    matter when translating erl<->rfe.

-    Would also like to extend the abstract form to preserve comments:
+* I would also like to extend the abstract form to preserve comments and position of newlines:

-        A = 2 +  # adding's great   -->     A = 2 +  % adding's great
+        A = 2 +  % adding's great   -->     A = 2 +  % adding's great
             3                                   3

-* It would more ruby-like to avoid the 'export' keyword, instead using 'public' and 'private' to set visibility

-        private
-          # default is private here
-        private :a
-        public 'a/2'  # ??

-* Should we allow nested defs?
-Would just be sugar for fun

-        def a(X)                ->      a(X) ->
-          def sq(Y)                         Sq = fun(Y) ->
-            Y*Y                                 Y*Y,
-          end                               Sq(X) + 2*X.
-          sq(X) + 2*X
-        end

 * Optional value arguments